-- Students must complete an Admissions Application. - Students must maintain a high school 3.0 grade point average. - Students will only be allowed to enroll in two (6 semester credits) courses per semester. - Students must have written permission from the school superintendent or principal. - Instructors teaching credit-bearing collegelevel courses for dual credit must meet the same academic credential requirements as faculty teaching on campus.
-Instructor credentials must be on file with CCCC's Human Resource Department. - Students must meet the same academic criteria as those enrolled in credit-bearing college courses. - College credit courses will be offered within the term of one semester. - Learning outcomes for dual credit courses offered in the high school will be assessed and are expected to match those for the course taught on campus.
+- Students must complete an Admissions Application. - Students must maintain a high school 3.0 grade point average. - Students will only be allowed to enroll in two (3 credit) courses per semester for a total of six (6) credits. - Students must have written permission from the school superintendent or principal. - Instructors teaching credit-bearing collegelevel courses for dual credit must meet the same academic credential requirements as faculty teaching on campus.
+Instructor credentials must be on file with CCCC's Human Resource Department. - Students must meet the same academic criteria as those enrolled in credit-bearing college courses. - College credit courses will be offered within the term of one semester. - Learning outcomes for dual credit courses offered in the high school will be assessed and are expected to match those for the course taught on campus. - Institutions shall provide high school instructors with an orientation in course curriculum. methods. and assessment administrative requirements before high school instructors are permitted to teach dual credit courses. - Dual credit courses shall be reviewed annually by appropriate campus personnel to ensure consistency with campus courses. - Dual credit courses taught at the high school must use college approved syllabi, textbooks, and materials.

-- Institutions shall provide high school instructors with an orientation in course curriculum, assessment methods, and administrative requirements before high school instructors are permitted to teach dual credit courses. - Dual credit courses shall be reviewed annually by appropriate campus personnel to ensure consistency with campus courses. - Dual credit courses taught at the high school must use college approved syllabi, textbooks, and materials. - The student is responsible for books, fees, and any additional credits.
+The student is responsible for books, fees, and any additional credits.

-A college course must be at least 2 semester hours to be considered for dual credit unless the course is an affiliated science lab.
+A college course must be at least two (2) semester hours to be considered for dual credit unless the course is an affiliated science lab.

-The maximum number of credits waived for any student enrolled in early entrance and/or dual credit courses is 12 semester hours.
+The maximum number of credits waived for any student enrolled in early entrance and/or dual credit courses is twelve (12) semester hours.